openfaas/openfaas.github.io/_posts/2020-02-27-ofc-private-cloud.md

 ---

-In this post I want to show you how to create your own private cloud with [OpenFaaS Cloud](https://github.com/openfaas/openfaas-cloud).
+In this post I want to show you how to create your own private cloud with [OpenFaaS Cloud](https://github.com/openfaas/openfaas-cloud) and Kubernetes.

 After the setup is complete, you can invite your team who will use their GitHub or GitLab accounts to log into a personal dashboard.
 CI/CD is built-in along with TLS, logging, encrypted secrets, DNS, and governance.
 Through a wildcard TLS certificate and DNS entry, each user and organization will receive their own sub-domain.